Answer

 If accommodations are individualized and appropriate, he should be able to participate and make progress in the general education curriculum.

 Because special educators want to help, they often try to make things easier for the child by lowering the bar with modifications and accommodations.
-Special educators often erroneously believe that if a child has a disability, the child cannot learn these skills.
-In most cases, they are wrong. |
+They often erroneously believe that if a child has a disability, the child cannot learn these skills.
+In most cases, this is not correct. |